 Midanium is the brand name for Midazolam which is classified as a benzodiazepine class medication.
 Midanium is also sold under the names Dormicum, Midacum, Versed and Midanium in South Africa as a prescribed drug used for many anxieties, anaesthetic, seizures related disorders.

 Facts on anxiety, anaesthetic, seizures medications

-The reason for this high scheduling for Midazolam, Dormicum, Midacum, Versed and Midanium and other benzodiazepines is because psychotropic medications like Midanium effect on the chemical composition of the brain and nervous system and are thus capable of affecting your emotions, mind and behaviours.
+The reason for this high scheduling for Midazolam, Dormicum, Midacum, Versed and Midanium and other benzodiazepines is because psychotropic medications like Midanium affect on the chemical composition of the brain and nervous system and are thus capable of affecting your emotions, mind and behaviours.

 Psychotropic compounds like Midazolam show addictive properties (even if used as directed) and may impair or impede cognitive functioning.
 In consequence, Midanium should only be administered as suggested by your medical doctor.

 Mixing Midanium with other drugs or alcohol has the potential to cause adverse reactions that further increases the likelihood of overdoses or even death.